 We know that the dentist can be a scary prospect for many children, but if you follow a few top tips then the visit can be as stress free as possible.

-It is recommended that you bring children with you to the dentist as soon as possible so they can get used to the dental environment.
+It is recommended that you bring children with you to the dentist as soon as their first tooth appears so they can get used to the dental environment.
 To begin with all the dentist will do is get them to sit in the dental chair, first with a parent or guardian and then on their own.
 This helps them to build confidence and reduces the fear associated with the dentist.

 Baby teeth will start to emerge at 6 months and a child should have a full set of teeth by the time they are two and a half.
 Their permanent adult teeth will begin to come through at age 6 and should all be in place by thirteen.

 All children up to the age of three should have a toothpaste with a fluoride level of at least 1000ppm Children older than three should have a toothpaste with a fluoride level between 1350ppm and 1500ppm.